perlynchew/Silverbois-PORTAL_SCDFXIBM/README.md

 ## Built with

-*The IBM Cloud version of PostgreSQL, rabbitMQ and Kubernates were not used when creating this solution as they were not available with our current account type.*
+*The IBM Cloud version of PostgreSQL, rabbitMQ and Kubernates were not used when creating this solution as they were not available with our current account type*

-* IBM Visual Recognition - To detect incidents visually
+* IBM Watson Machine Learning - To detect incidents visually
 * PostgreSQL - The object-relational database used
 * RabbitMQ - The message-broker used for celery
 * Flask - The web framework used